 Despite the bank seeing my cash situation that is way more than the loan I was looking for, they still wouldn't provide any leniency.
 I'm thinking this has something to do with California being one of the no-recourse states which let's you walk away from your mortgage without any repercussions for your other assets.

-The average credit score for a rejected mortgage applicant of 729 is just the tip of the iceberg.
+The average credit score for a rejected mortgage applicant of 760 is just the tip of the iceberg.
 The greatest irony is that government sponsored first time homeowners programs are MORE lenient and MORE risky than private mortgage programs.
 I don't see how allowing only 0-3% down for first time home buyers is a good idea since the reason why they are going through this program is because their income and existing assets are probably a little too light for private mortgage programs.